tgstation/common_core/Governments.md

 This power vacuum left by the Imperial decline has resulted in several systems once held by the lizards being lost- small petty republics, corporate expeditions, and pirates have risen to capture these territories.

 The Lizard Empire now stands weak, and threatened by forces not only external but from within.
-Republican and liberal forces have begun to put pressure on the government, and it seems likely that soon the centuries old Empire will be replaced with a republic.
+Republican and liberal forces have begun to put pressure on the government, and it seems likely that soon the centuries old Empire will soon be toppled and replaced with a republic.

 The Government consists of a constitutional monarchy, with significant limitations placed on the monarch's power, leaving them as little more than a figurehead.
 The military high command instead holds most of the political power in the empire, with the president usually elected from amongst the most senior military leaders.